pyrsmk/Horizon/README.md

-Horizon 2.0.8
+Horizon 2.1.0
 =============

-Horizon is an ES6 parallax animation library, aiming to be robust and as flexible as possible.
+Horizon is a parallax animation library, aiming to be robust and as flexible as possible.
 It's based on [GSAP](http://greensock.com/gsap), [Impetus](https://github.com/chrisbateman/impetus) and [W](https://github.com/pyrsmk/W).

 It currently supports :